ameenahmad707/my-slider-app/README.md

   Automatically switches slides at a configurable interval.

 - **📏 Consistent Layouts:**
-  Custom CSS ensures that the slider maintains a fixed size, even with varying content lengths.
+  Custom CSS ensures the slider maintains a fixed size, even with varying content lengths.

 - **🔗 Easy Integration:**
-  Seamlessly integrates with PHP/MySQLi backends, making it a great addition to both modern and legacy projects.
+  It seamlessly integrates with PHP/MySQLi backends, making it a great addition to modern and legacy projects.

 ---